RabbyHub/Rabby/README.md

 ## Thanks

-Thanks for contributions from MetaMask team to browser extension wallet community, Rabby use (or fork) them to make Rabby better.
+Thanks for contributions from MetaMask team to browser extension wallet community, Rabby uses (or forks) them to make Rabby better.